 We’re also looking out at least one year; we suspected this pandemic was going to have up to a 36-month impact.
 Our forecasting has shown that it will take some companies two years to come back, perhaps longer (or not at all) for others.

 For example, a catering company that had a full schedule of weddings booked this summer had events postponed or canceled.
 Upcoming for them is the expected Christmas catering season.
 Will catering survive the next 12 months?
 What about next year’s weddings?
-Not fully considering the extent of the pandemic, we’re expecting the seasonality will force businesses such as catering companies or hotels to require two years of normal event and travel bookings to full recover.
+Not fully considering the extent of the pandemic, we’re expecting the seasonality will force businesses such as catering companies or hotels to require two years of normal event and travel bookings to fully recover.
 If the pandemic persists, it could be even longer.

 In other areas, like software, companies aren’t experiencing that level of negative impact.
 They may only need 24-weeks to get back to normal.
 How do they plan for a ramp-up?

 Some companies are going through growth never imagined.
 We’ve got a chemical company client that sold isopropyl alcohol.
 They had higher sales in the first few weeks of the COVID-19 crisis than for all of 2019.
 This company was already digital, poised for growth, and had e-commerce in place.
 This gave them a strong advantage over their competitors that lacked these ingredients.
 Companies will win with a digital strategy and established e-commerce already.
-Real-time reporting magnifies these strenghts.
+Real-time reporting magnifies these strengths.

 These excellent examples of how companies have pivoted quickly to the cloud and remote operations have promoted new ways of doing their work and real-time reporting allows them to effectively experiment and know where and how that can grow their business.